 Personal Transformation

 Be the change you want to see by modeling the transformation you want others to experience.
-Valuing and investing in your own personal growth through reflection, seeking, learning, and the integration of all you have learned.
+Valuing and investing in your personal growth through reflection, seeking, learning, and integrating all you have learned.
 You also work with peers, mentors, or coaching supervisors to accelerate your skills and mastery.
 You understand that your transformational journey is never complete.

 Competency Level Definitions: